gregr/dbKanren/README.md

 ### Relational language for rules and queries

 * functional term sublanguage
-  * to what extent can this be done as embedded Racket evaluation?
+  * atoms and constructors can be appear freely
-    * without jeopardizing dependency analysis and scheduling?
-  * atoms, constructors
-  * support first-order (and maybe limited higher-order) functions
-    * whitelist opaque Racket procedures
-    * optional constraint satisfaction rules and backward modes
+  * other computation appears under `use`
+    * should be referentially transparent
-      * functions must only be used for calls
+    * e.g., subqueries used for aggregation, implicitly grouped by outer query
-      * logic variables must not flow to function positions
-    * arithmetic, aggregation
-      * track monotonicity for efficient incremental update
+  * maybe indicate monotonicity for efficient incremental update
-    * note: partial/anywhere text searches are functional, not relational
-  * queries, which may be embedded for aggregation
-    * usual mk operators `run` and `run*`
-      * finite, grounded results will be returned non-duplicated and in order
-      * infinite or ungrounded results will be returned as in typical mk
-    * `query` streams results without order or duplication guarantees
-      * but forward/bottom-up computation will implicitly order and deduplicate
+    * by default, `use` will stratify based on dependencies

 * relations
   * `(define-relation (name param ...) goal ...) => (define name (relation (param ...) goal ...))`